-Setup of NRL calculations.
-Let us base our NRL calculations on the "phasogram" algorithm introduced previously (25,36).
-The idea of this method is to consider all mapped nucleosome reads within the genomic region of interest and calculate the distribution of the frequencies of distances between nucleosome dyads.
+Setup of NRL calculations

+Let us base our NRL calculations on the 'phasogram' algorithm introduced previously (27,38).
+The idea of this method is to consider all mapped nucleosome reads within the genomic region of interest and calculate the distribution of the frequencies of distances between nucleosome dvads.
 This distribution typically shows peaks corresponding to the prevalent distance between two nearest neighbour nucleosomes followed by the distances between next neighbours.
 The slope of the line resulting from the linear fit of the positions of the peaks then gives the NRL (Figure 1B).
-To perform bulk calculations of NRLs for many genomic subsets of interest we developed software NRLcalc, which loads the phasograms computed in NucTools (43) and performs linear fitting to calculate the NRL (see Methods).
+To perform bulk calculations of NRLs for many genomic subsets of interest we developed software NRLcalc, which loads the phasograms computed in NucTools (44) and performs linear fitting to calculate the NRL (see Materials and Methods).

 Each TF is characterised by a unique NRL distribution near its binding sites.
-For example, we used a recently reported chemical nucleosome mapping dataset (41) to calculate NRLs in the region of up to 2000bp from the centre of the binding site excluding the central 100 bp (hereafter referred to as region [100, 2000]) for 18 stemness-related TFs whose binding has been experimentally determined in ESCs using ChIP-seq (Figure 1C).
+For example, we used a recently reported chemical nucleosome mapping dataset (42) to calculate NRLs in the region of up to 2000 bp from the centre of the binding site excluding the central 100 bp (hereafter referred to as region [100, 2000]) for 18 stemness-related TFs whose binding has been experimentally determined in ESCs using ChIP-seq (Figure 1C).
 This analysis revealed that the proximity to CTCF binding sites unanimously reduced the NRL near these sites.
 When we filtered out TF binding sites that overlap with CTCF binding sites in ESCs, the NRLs for each individual TF increased (Figure 1C).
-On the other hand, TF binding sites that overlap with CTCF had significantly smaller NRLs (Figure S2).
+On the other hand, TF binding sites that overlap with CTCF had significantly smaller NRLs (Supplementary Figure S3).

-The strength of CTCF binding correlates with NRL decrease in the adjacent region.
-To dig deeper into this newfound relationship between CTCF and local chromatin conformation, we hypothesised that CTCF binding strength would have an effect that was proportional to the decrease in NRL.
-To investigate this, we split CTCF sites into 5 binding strength quintiles of increasing binding strength.
-Two metrics were used as a means of quantifying CTCF binding strength: i) Experimentally determined CTCF binding sites in ESCs were split into 5 quintiles based on the height of the ChIP-seq peaks reported by the ENCODE consortium (9). ii) Theoretically predicted binding sites defined by scanning the mouse genome using TFBStools (46) with the 19-bp CTCF motif (JASPAR MA0139.1) (45) were split into 5 quintiles based on their calculated TRAP score that is proportional to the probability of CTCF binding to a given site (49) (see Methods).
-In each case, the calculation of the NRL was performed in the region [100, 2000] near CTCF binding sites using MNase-seq data (41).
-These calculations revealed a smooth decrease of NRL as the strength of CTCF binding increased in the case of both used metrics (Figure 2B).
-In addition, we used the chemical nucleosome mapping dataset (41) to compare the CTCF quintiles in terms of the distribution of nucleosome dyad-to-dyad distances, which also revealed that stronger CTCF binding is associated with smaller NRLs (Figure S3).
-Thus, the effect of CTCF-dependent NRL decrease is a general, dataset-independent effect.
-Note that chemical mapping-based NRLs should not be directly compared with MNase-seq ones due to the inherent peculiarities of the chemical mapping experiment that we noticed previously (43); below we will use only MNase-seq and ChIP-seq datasets.
+The strength of CTCF binding correlates with NRL decrease in the adjacent region

+To dig deeper into the relationship between CTCF and local chromatin conformation, we split CTCF sites into 5 quintiles of increasing binding strength.
+Two metrics were used as a means of quantifying CTCF binding strength: (i) Experimentally determined CTCF binding sites in ESCs were split into five quintiles based on the height of the ChIP-seq peaks reported by the mouse ENCODE consortium (12). (ii) Theoretically predicted binding sites defined by scanning the mouse genome using TFBStools (47) with the 19bp CTCF motif (JASPAR MA0139.1) (46) were split into five quintiles based on their calculated TRAP score that is proportional to the probability of CTCF binding to a given site (50) (see Materials and Methods).
+In each case, the calculation of the NRL was performed in the region [100, 2000] near CTCF binding sites using MNase-seq data (42).
+These calculations revealed a smooth decrease of NRL as the strength of CTCF binding increased in the case of both used metrics (Figure 1D).
+In addition, we used the chemical nucleosome mapping dataset (42) to compare the CTCF quintiles in terms of the distribution of nucleosome dyad-to-dyad distances, which also revealed that stronger CTCF binding is associated with smaller NRLs (Supplementary Figure S4).
+Thus, the CTCF-dependent NRL decrease is a general, dataset-independent effect.
+Note that chemical mapping-based NRLs should not be directly compared with MNase-seq ones due to the inherent peculiarities of the chemical mapping experiment that we noticed previously (44); below we will use only MNase-seq and MNaseassisted histone H3 ChIP-seq datasets for nucleosome map-